United States airdate: November 30, 2001

 - "Shaggy Dog" Story: Patrick manages to impress his parents - at the cost of poor SpongeBob's sanity.
 Then Squidward brings over Patrick's real parents, who'd been standing outside all day wondering where their son was.

-- Title Drop: Patrick briefly wears a "I'm With Stupid" T-shirt.
+- Title Drop: Downplayed.
+Patrick briefly wears an "I'm With Stupid" T-shirt that actually says "I'm with the dummy".

 - On that note, Marty and Janet are definitely this, for thinking Patrick was their son in the first place and going through the trouble to see him only to remember they have no son.

-- Took a Level in Jerkass / With Friends Like These...: Patrick starts to believe that SpongeBob really is dumb, forgetting that SpongeBob is only pretending.
+- Took a Level in Jerkass: Patrick starts to believe that SpongeBob really is dumb, forgetting that SpongeBob is only pretending.
 Patrick then starts making personal insults, and when SpongeBob tries to remind him that they're only pretending, he denies it.

 Patrick: Yeah, but turn it over, there's a letter!